asherliu/researchHOWTO/readme.md

 [How to write an NSF CAREER proposal (my own experience)](https://docs.google.com/presentation/d/1WzOPkXaGoS1THQP68rCCX7fxD2QTmpC5QmAWnirmCWI/edit?usp=sharing) is presented in the NSF CAREER workshop 2021 at the Stevens Institute of Technology.
 I truly understood that many junior faculties are doing exceptional researches, but just fell short at putting together a **fundable** proposal.
 I sincerely hope that this slide could offer some help.
 Best of luck!

-Please enjoy the materials and your feedbacks are always welcome!
+Please enjoy the materials and your feedback is always welcome!

 **Slides update log**: